home-assistant/developers.home-assistant/docs/core/entity/humidifier.md

 ### Modes

 A device can have different modes of operation that it might want to show to the user.
-They could be viewed as presets or some device states with reduced or enhanced functionality for special conditions, i.e. "auto" or "baby".
+They could be viewed as presets or some device states with reduced or enhanced functionality for special conditions, such as "auto" or "baby".
 There are a couple of built-in modes that will offer translations, but you're also allowed to add custom modes if that better represents the device.

 | Name           | Description                              |
 | -------------- | ---------------------------------------  |